 • Commitment to social justice causes

-• Ethical supply chains (no sweatshops, conflict-free minerals, etc)
+• Ethical supply chains (e.g., no sweatshops, conflict-free minerals, etc.)

-Some additional factors that could be evaluated for ESG investing may include:
+Some additional governance factors that investors evaluate include:

 • Executive compensation, bonuses, and perks